themesberg/flowbite-svelte/src/routes/buttons/setup.md

 <h2 class="text-2xl w-full text-gray-900 dark:text-white py-8">Button handler</h2>

-<p class="dark:text-white py-4">You can use on:click to listen to the event.
+<p class="dark:text-white py-4 text-lg">You can use on:click to listen to the event.
 Add your event handler.</p>

 ```svelte
 <script>